 Various benefits provided by e-money and e-wallets enable users to perform various types of transactions.
-Electronic money and e-wallets provide benefits (perceived usefulness) that fall into one of the technology acceptance model (TAM) categories.
+Electronic money and e-wallets provide benefits (perceived usefulness) that fall into one f the technology acceptance model (TAM) categories.
 Perceived usefulness can be interpreted as something that can be used to measure the extent to which technology can improve its performance (Shalikah et al., 2020).
 Rithmaya (2016) states that there is a positive relationship between perceived usefulness and attitudes.
-Sidharta (2016) describes that the perceived ease of use has a significant positive relationship with the attitude toward using e-commerce.
+Sidharta (2016) describes that the perceived ease of use has a significant positive relationship with the attitude toward significance.

-H1: Perceived usefulness affect the attitude toward using non-cash transactions
+H1: Perceived usefulness affect the attitude toward using non-cash transactions be effortless.

-Perceived ease of use is the degree to which a person believes using technology will be effortless.
 The Technology Acceptance Model (TAM) includes various technological facilities.
 Payment transactions can be completed quickly and conveniently by using emoney and e-wallets.
 Creswell (2008) found that state that perceived ease of use has a significant positive relationship.
 Bangkara & Mimba (2016) further found that perceived ease of use can affect attitudes toward mobile money.